HanZhang-SDU/wls2f90/README.md

   $ wls2f90 wls.txt fortran.f90

-Transfer multiple files specified in "wls_file_list.txt", and create a file named "f90_file_list.f90" to be include to your Fortran program
+Transfer multiple files specified in "WlsFileList.txt", and create a file named "F90FileList.f90" to be include to your Fortran program

-  $ wls2f90 -m wls_file_list.txt f90_file_list.f90
+  $ wls2f90 -m WlsFileList.txt F90FileList.f90

-Then in your Fortran program, you can just "#include "f90_file_list.f90"
+Then in your Fortran program, you can just "#include "F90FileList.f90"

 ## License